dominiquejohnsonwr/CultureCrafts/README.md

 - _Front End will be built with React.
 Site will have a landing page that displays a list of all products with image and price._
 - _Each product on the page will be a clickable link that takes you to a details page for that product._
 - _Users will also have full CRUD access regarding creating and updating their profile as well._
+- _Users can review products that will be displayed on the details page._

 ### Libraries and Dependencies